Classic Lemon Pound Cake

 No, really.
 Go do something else.
 Because it’s going to be 3-5 hours before you can touch this cake again for the final glaze.
 It needs to be completely cooled before you do this last step.

-To make the glaze, mix the maple syrup, maple extract (not mandatory, but extremely delicious), confectioner’s sugar, salt, and cinnamon in a small bowl.
+To make the glaze, mix the confectioner’s sugar, fine sea salt, cinnamon, 1 tablespoon of whole milk, 2 tablespoons of maple syrup, and maple extract (not mandatory, but it gives you even more maple flavor) in a medium bowl.

 You’re done when the mixture has the texture of thick honey.